Y0Coss/docs-fork/pages/account_and_service_management/managing_billing_payments_and_services/carbon_footprint/guide.en-ca.md

 As part of your professional activities or out of interest on the subject, you may need to calculate the carbon footprint of your services.

-**Find out how to retrieve the monthly carbon footprint of your Bare Metal services.**
+**Find out how to retrieve the monthly carbon footprint of your OVHcloud services.**

 ## Requirements
 - Being the billing contact for the service(s) you would like to create a carbon footprint for.
 For more information, see [our guide to managing contacts](/pages/account_and_service_management/account_information/managing_contacts).